 Add Article Graphics

 - Go get my pictures and graphics to flesh it out.
-This usually means taking them from my own photo repository, it sometimes means, taking additional pictures.
+This usually means taking them from my own photo repository, but it sometimes means taking additional pictures.

-- Perform SEO optimization on graphics properties and description.
+- Perform SEO optimization on graphics properties and descriptions.

 - I check my base keyword lists